alphagov/paas-team-manual/source/architecture_decision_records/ADR040-bosh-access-without-socks.html.md

 ## Implementation

-In the initial implementation we will place UAA on the bosh director in the internet using the IP Whitelist and using Google for SSO
+In the initial implementation we will place UAA on the bosh director in the internet using the IP allow list and using Google for SSO

 Access to both BOSH and Credhub will remain via SSH Tunnels during this phase of implementation.

 ![architecture](../images/adr451-bosh-access-without-socks.svg)

-By using this method we are retaining the benefit of using IP whitelisting whilst removing the shared credential that is in use.
+By using this method we are retaining the benefit of using IP allow lists whilst removing the shared credential that is in use.

 ## Status